Linux Build Instructions

 Building and Installing LLVM

 One of the major Mesa requirements is LLVM, but with some additional flags required at compile time.
 If you do not already have LLVM, you will need to install it first.
 LLVM source is available as tarball on their release download page.
+Currently, LLVM versions 6.x through 7.0.1 are supported.
 Once downloaded, use the following steps to build and install LLVM.
 In this example we are installing them locally.

 Building Mesa with OpenSWR